Drainage and waste disposal

 - Where only a foul sewer is available, but a surface water sewer is under construction, a separate system must be constructed up to the point of connection to the foul sewer.
 This must allow the rainwater system to be later separated and connected to the surface water sewer without unnecessary inconvenience to occupiers.

-- Where rainwater drainage from paved areas may be contaminated and could present a risk of pollution, it may connect to the foul sewer, subject to the consent of the sewerage undertaker being obtained first.
+- Where rainwater drainage from paved areas may be contaminated and could present a risk of pollution, it may connect to the foul sewer.
+This is subject to the consent of the sewerage undertaker being obtained first.

 Solid waste storage - H6

-- For domestic developments, space should be provided for two containers (one for recyclable waste) having a combined capacity of 0.25m3 - generally an area 1.2m square would be considered acceptable.
-The location of the waste storage area should be shown on the plan, and should normally allow the containers to be sited within 25m of the collection point and 30m of the dwelling.
-It should be possible to move containers to the collection point without needing to pass though a building, and the pathway used should be well drained, have a maximum gradients of 1 in 12 and preferably no steps, although a maximum of 3 may be permissible if unavoidable.
+- For domestic developments, space should be provided for two containers (one for recyclable waste) having a combined capacity of 0.25m3.
+Generally, an area 1.2m square would be considered acceptable.
+The location of the waste storage area should be shown on the plan.
+It should normally allow the containers to be sited within 25m of the collection point and 30m of the dwelling.
+It should be possible to move containers to the collection point without needing to pass though a building.
+The pathway used should be well drained, have a maximum gradients of 1 in 12 and preferably no steps.
+A maximum of 3 may be permissible if unavoidable.

-- External storage areas should be away from windows or ventilators and should preferably be in the shade or under cover.
+- External storage areas should be away from windows or ventilators.
+They should preferably be in the shade or under cover.
 They should also be located so as not to interfere with pedestrian or vehicle access to buildings.

-- Where buildings are altered or extended, the waste storage area should be shown on the plan and care taken to ensure that the provision is not made worse.
+- Where buildings are altered or extended, the waste storage area should be shown on the plan.
+Care should be taken to ensure that the provision is not made worse.
 Alternatively, the storage area could be moved.

 - For non-domestic developments, the waste collection authority must be consulted for guidance on the volume and nature of waste storage required, location of storage areas and access for removal of waste.